 Winter weather can bring a host of unexpected challenges.
-To ensure your safety and the continuity of essential services during weather emergencies, please take a few moments to familiarize yourself with the Columbia’s emergency procedures highlighted below.
-Should the University close due to inclement weather, you will be expected to stay abreast of the latest information and officers should be prepared to work from home as required.
+To ensure your safety and the continuity of essential services during weather emergencies, please take a few moments to familiarize yourself with Columbia’s emergency procedures highlighted below.
+Should the University close due to inclement weather, you will be expected to stay abreast of the latest information, and officers should be prepared to work from home as required.

 Register for text message alerts from Columbia University

 If you haven’t already done so, we strongly encourage you to register your cell phone number with the Campus Emergency Text Messaging system.
 This will ensure that you receive the emergency notifications sent by Columbia University.

 Faculty and Staff

 - Log in to https://my.columbia.edu/ with your UNI and password

 - Select “Mobile” from the phone type drop-down menu and don’t forget to “Save”

 If campuses are to be closed, the University will notify you via text message and/or email.
 If the University closes, the Law School will also be closed.
 All classes and events will also be cancelled.

 It is important that you proactively stay abreast of information updates as the situation progresses.
 There are several ways to receive follow-up information:

 Check the Columbia University preparedness website for updates— http://preparedness.columbia.edu/alerts.